 This is the largest terrestrial salamander in the state.
 It is a chunky black to dark brown salamander with an irregular pattern of yellow blotches and a lightly mottled ventral coloration.
-This species grows to around 7-10 in total length with some individuals reaching lengths of around a foot.
-Females attach their eggs to sticks and debris near the bottom of the ponds in globular clumps of up to 50 eggs.
+Eastern Tiger Salamanders grow to around 7-10 in total length, with some individuals reaching lengths of around a foot.
+Eggs are deposited in groups of up to 50 as globular clumps and attached to sticks and debris near the bottom of the ponds.
+Larvae have tall tail fins, bushy external gills, and broad heads.

 The Spotted Salamander (Ambystoma maculatum) is similar in appearance to this species, but generally has smaller spots that are arranged roughly in two rows dorsally, unlike the irregular dorsal blotching of Eastern Tiger Salamanders.
-In addition, the spots of the Spotted Salamander never extend on to their underbelly where the blotches of the Eastern Tiger Salamander usually do.
-The head and general body size of a typical Eastern Tiger Salamander is much larger than that of typical Spotted Salamander.
+In addition, the spots of the Spotted Salamander never extend on to their underbelly, while the blotches of the Eastern Tiger Salamander usually do.
+The head and general body size of typical Eastern Tiger Salamanders are much larger than those of typical Spotted Salamanders.

 Ecology and Conservation

-Though their occurrence in Indiana is quite patchy and seemingly unpredictable, they are abundant where they occur.
-They tend to be the dominant salamander species in wetland communities in which they breed and may outcompete other ambystomatids.
-They tolerate habitat disturbance as well as predatory fish in their ponds.
-I am unaware of any major threats to this species in Indiana.
+Although the distribution of Eastern Tiger Salamanders in Indiana is quite patchy and seemingly unpredictable, this species is abundant where it occurs.
+They tend to be the dominant salamander species in wetland communities in which they breed and may outcompete other ambystomatids, and they are somewhat tolerant of habitat degradation and predatory fish.

 The tiger salamander species complex is one of the most widespread groups in North America; in the United States, populations reach as far west as Washington, as far south as southern Texas, as far east as the Carolinas, and north through many of the Great Lakes states.
 Eastern Tiger Salamanders are found throughout Indiana, but are largely absent from the unglaciated hills of south-central Indiana, the Switzerland Hills of southeastern Indiana, and the bottomland forests and swamps of southwestern Indiana.